freeVM/freeVM/README.txt

 CI up and working.

 1) Java JDK v5
+   Note, to run it over em64t platform the 64bit JDK should be installed.

 2) Apache Ant : http://ant.apache.org/  Please get the
     latest release (1.6 or better) and install